List of United States senators from Kansas

 This is a list of United States senators from Kansas.
-Kansas was admitted to the Union on January 29, 1861, and its senators belong to Class 2 and Class 3.
+Kansas was admitted to the Union on January 29, 1861, and its senators belong to class 2 and class 3.
 Kansas's current senators are Republicans Jerry Moran and Roger Marshall.
 29 of Kansas's senators have been Republicans, three have been Democrats, and two have been Populists.
+Arthur Capper was the state's longest serving senator, served from 1919 to 1949.

 Kansas last elected a Democratic senator in 1932, and both seats have been occupied by Republicans since 1939, the longest current streak of one party controlling both of a state's Senate seats.
-Its Class 2 seat has been occupied consecutively by Republicans since 1919, the longest current streak for a single seat in the country.
+Its class 2 seat has been occupied consecutively by Republicans since 1919, the longest current streak for a single seat in the country.